hWorldwide Guide to Women in Leadership

 Minister of Transportation and Communications Kuo Yao-chi

-Chief Secretary of the Bureau of Public Works 1995 and Director of the Department of Public Housing of Taipei 1995-99 and Director-General of of Public Affairs in the Office of the President (b.
+Chief Secretary of the Bureau of Public Works 1995 and Director of the Department of Public Housing of Taipei 1995-99 and Director-General of Public Affairs in the Office of the President (b.
 1956-)

 2002-04 Minister without Portfolio and Convener of the Division for Streamlining Administrative Agencies of the Government Reform Committee Dr. Yeh Jiunn-rong